-The Office of the Dean of Students provides leadership for defining and promoting campus-wide expectations for student conduct and behavior.
-These are expressed in the Compact for a Civil and Caring Academic Community, a set of principles that describes how those who live, study and work together as members of our college community should treat each other: with civility and respect, with care and concern, and with a commitment to the academic purpose for which Buffalo State College exists.
-The Compact, is meant to foster conversation, interaction, and reflection on behavior as a way to promote understanding of self and others in the context of a shared community.
-We encourage use of the Compact to help promote the expectations arising from its premise that Buffalo State is and should be a Civil and Caring Academic Community.
+The Dean of Students Office provides leadership for defining and promoting campus wide expectations which is expressed through our Compact for a Civil and Caring Academic Community.
+The Compact for a Civil and Caring Academic Community is a set of principles that describes how those who live, study, and work together as members of our college community should treat each other: with civility and respect, with care and concern, and with a commitment to the academic purpose for which Buffalo State College exists.
+The compact is meant to foster conversation, interaction, and reflection on behavior as a way to promote understanding of self and others in the context of a shared community.
+Use of the compact is encouraged to help promote the expectations arising from its premise that Buffalo State College is and should be a community grounded on the principles of civility and care.

-The Dean of Students works closely with students and student groups to further their intellectual, emotional, and social development.
-The Dean serves as an advocate for the rights of students, offers individual student support, provides programs, services and co-curricular opportunities and contributes to policy development.
-The Dean’s office will assist victims of sexual violence and assault to ensure compliance with victim rights under Title IX of the Civil Rights Act.
+The Dean of Students office directly oversees the areas of Residence Life, Student Conduct and Community Standards and Student Leadership and Engagement.
+The Dean works closely with students and student groups to further their intellectual, emotional, and social development.
+The dean of students serves as an advocate for the rights of students; offers individual student support; provides programs, services, and co-curricular opportunities; and contributes to policy development.
+The office will assist victims of sexual violence and assault and helps ensure compliance with victim rights under Title IX of the Civil Rights Act.

-The Dean also provides parents with information about college policies and procedures, along with referrals for assistance to both on- and off-campus resources.

-The Dean convenes a Students of Concern Care Team, to respond whenever a student's behavior appears troubled or disturbed, creating cause for concern.
-The Care Team will investigate reports and determine appropriate action or referral.
-Emergency concerns must be directed to University Police at 878-6333.
-The Care Team works closely with faculty to provide awareness and support for dealing with students in difficulty in a compassionate and humane manner while ensuring safety for the campus community.
+The dean convenes a Students of Concern Care Team to respond whenever a student's behavior appears troubled or disturbed, creating cause for concern.
+The Students of Concern Care Team will investigate reports and determine appropriate action or referral.
+As well, the dean convenes a Dean's Student Advisory Board to funnel concerns and feedback to the leadership team members and to empower student leaders to develop change within the Dean of Students area.